Modurail/Publications/Operations/2022/Dispatching.md

   * The start time begins when the yardmaster/dispatcher *'grants'* the operator authority (approves the request) to occupy a specific block with a specific consist.

   * The end time (*'TA expiration'*) is simply when the permission expires.
 The operator **must** request permission to either extend the TA, move and occupy a different block or completely remove the consist from the layout.
 For example, the operator requests to enter the main yard block from the mainline track 1 block.
-The dispatcher/yardmaster will create a new *'TA'* for this move.
+The dispatcher/yardmaster will create a new *'TA'* (or edit the current *'TA'*) for this move.

   * No TA may be issued without an expiration. **There are no indefinite or permanent grants to occupy any block.**